itsryya/zed-champions-auction-filter/README.md

 ## Troubleshooting
 - **No Filters Appear**:
-  - Ensure you’re on the correct page ([https://app.zedchampions.com/auctions](https://app.zedchampions.com/auctions)) and that Tampermonkey is enabled.
+  - Ensure you’re on the correct page ([https://app.zedchampions.com/auctions](https://app.zedchampions.com/auctions)) and that Tampermonkey (+ developer mode in the extension) is enabled.
 - **Auctions Not Loading**:
   - Follow the usage steps to select and deselect the 5-star rating to trigger the page’s lazy loading.
 - **Winrate Filter Not Working**: